shariqadnan03/Healthcare_ChatBot/README.md

 Severity and Recommendations: The chatbot provides feedback on condition severity and suggests consulting a healthcare provider if necessary.
 Text-to-Speech Output: With pyttsx3, the chatbot can vocalize its responses, improving accessibility.
 Detailed Symptom Descriptions and Precautions: Descriptions, severity ratings, and preventive measures help users understand their symptoms and take informed actions.

 Installation and Setup
 Clone the repository:

 bash
-Copy code
 git clone https://github.com/yourusername/healthcare-chatbot.git
 Navigate to the project directory:

 bash
-Copy code
 cd healthcare-chatbot
 Install dependencies:

 bash
-Copy code
 pip install -r requirements.txt
 Run the chatbot:

 bash
-Copy code
 python chat_bot.py

-Note: Make sure you have Python installed and the required libraries, including pandas, pyttsx3, and sklearn.
+Note: Make sure you have Python installed and the required libraries, including pandas, pyttsx3, and sklearn.\

 Usage
 Run chat_bot.py to start the chatbot.